Risk, Reliability, and Safety Techniques — A Comprehensive Overview

 • SIL (Safety Integrity Level) Assessment

-• Behavioral Safety Analysis
+• Behavioural Safety Analysis

 • Safety Case Development

-4. Human and Organizational Techniques
+4. Human and organisational techniques

 • Human Reliability Analysis (HRA)